rickparapinski/praFazer/README.md

 ### About the project

-Okie, sorry in advance for the cliche, but for my first app in React, we did the tradional to do app.
-It handle the state (done or not) and you can also add and delete tasks.
+Okie, sorry in advance for the cliche, but it's necessary.
+A traditional todo app made in React.
+It manage the state of the task (done or not) and you can also add and delete tasks.

-### 🚀 This project it's part of the Rocketseat Ignite Bootcamp
+> 🚀 This project it's part of the Rocketseat Ignite Bootcamp